Internal Communication in International Companies: Succeeding

 International communication without governance resembles a building without a plan.
 Teams add channels, formats, translations, and meetings, but the whole does not hold together.
 Messages overlap, responsibilities remain unclear, and no one knows who decides when a topic is sensitive.

 The starting point is not the tool.
-It is the decision-making model.
-For many organizations, the most relevant model is glocal.
+It’s the decision-making model.
+For many organizations, the most relevant is a glocal model.
 The framework, structuring messages, and principles come from the global level.
-Adaptation, local tempo, and concrete evidence come from the local level.
+Adaptation, local tempo, and concrete evidence come from the local.

 The Three-Level Model That Lasts

 In French multinationals, a three-level strategy significantly improves message circulation.
-The global level carries strategic messages, the local level adapts according to culture and regulatory framework, and local relays bring up usage and feedback from the ground.
+The global level carries strategic messages, the local level adapts according to culture and regulatory framework, and local relays bring back usage and ground feedback.
 According to this analysis on internal communication internationally, this organization reduces silos by 25 to 30%.
 The same source indicates that without effective local relays, 40% of global messages are perceived as disembodied, with an 18% drop in buy-in.

 This point changes everything.
-Many teams see local relays as a coordination cost.
+Many teams view local relays as a coordination cost.
 In reality, they serve as cultural, editorial, and political interfaces.

 Who Does What Specifically